pabloabap/minitalk/README.md

 `make` generate **client** and **server** programs.

 **server** print its PID and loop infinitely.

-**client** must get the PID of the server program and the message to transmit.
+**client** must get the PID of the server program and the message to transmit as arguments.

 The message characters are converted to bits and sended to server, `SIGUSER1`=1 and `SIGUSER2`=0.
 Server will convert received bits to characters and print the message on the run.